Differences Between Civil Law and Common Law

 - A federal structure dividing power between national and state governments

 The U.S. Constitution establishes a framework for governance that has evolved significantly through judicial interpretation.
-The doctrine of judicial review, established in Marbury v.
-Madison (1803), gives courts the power to invalidate laws contrary to constitutional principles, exemplifying the common law approach of developing legal doctrine through judicial decisions.
+Additionally, the doctrine of judicial review, established in Marbury v.
+Madison (1803), gives courts the power to invalidate laws contrary to constitutional principles.
+Consequently, this exemplifies the common law approach of developing legal doctrine through judicial decisions.

 Governmental Structures and Division of Powers